Course Title: Knitted Textile Form

 Overview of Learning Activities

-Your learning will be facilitated via a range of in-class and online activities that will require both individual and collaborative engagement.
+Your learning will be facilitated via a range of in-class activities that will require both individual and collaborative engagement.
 Class activities promote your ability to explore design, investigate, analyse and understand textile design practice.

 Overview of Learning Resources